26 Oct Marijuana Startups: Top 5 Priorities for Your First Year of Business

 There are hundreds of tools out there that were designed to take over basic small business tasks.
 From CRMs, accounting softwares and marketing platforms, using automated systems will significantly decrease the amount of time you spend on just running your day-to-day business.

-The first year of marketing your startup will be different from any other.
+The first year of marketing your startup will be unlike any other.

-No one knows who you are, and you don’t have a broad history to back up the work you do, so- chances are- your phone isn’t going to start ringing off the hook without some leg work.
+No one knows who you are, and you don’t have a broad history to back up the work you do, so- chances are- your phone isn’t going to start ringing off the hook.
+At least not without some serous work.

 Brand awareness is exactly what it sounds like: getting people to know that your cannabis startup exists, and then helping them understand what it does.